-It was hard for people from the outside to understand my depression, it had nothing to do with material things like how much money I earned, but it was a feeling that I could not see the hope of the future.
-It was a moment in life that was not motivated to do anything as nothing seems worth doing.
-I cried all day and night with pain and regret, beyond what I could describe here.
-Later on, I tried to recover by doing exercise daily and running to keep myself busy.
-And I need to change my environment by switching jobs and moving house.
-There were many good memories in my house which I had to move on.
-I resigned from my consulting position, then became a technical lead in Hong Kong’s most well-established retail bank.
-I planned to focus on my career instead of wasting time on dating, I wanted to concentrate on my profession.
+People on the outside struggled to understand my depression; it had nothing to do with tangible things like how much money I made, but more with a sensation that I couldn’t see any hope for the future.
+It was a time in my life when I felt unmotivated to achieve anything since nothing seemed worthwhile.
+I cried all day and night with pain and regret.
+This emotion I couldn’t adequately express here.
+Later on, I attempted to rehabilitate by engaging in a regular workout and running to keep myself occupied.
+In addition, I need to change my environment by changing employment and moving house.
+In my house, there were many happy memories that I had to let go of.
+I left my consulting job and went on to work as a technical lead for Hong Kong’s largest retail bank.
+Instead of wasting time on dating, I wanted to concentrate on my profession.